taivop/talks/README.md

 I often speak at events in Estonia and Europe, most often at technical or technology-related events.
 My typical topics are in the areas of:

-* applied machine learning;
-* automating human activity;
+* my experiences with applied machine learning and automating human activity at Veriff and Starship;
-* building technology teams;
-* statistical software development;
-* the story of Veriff.
+* the story of my [startup year](https://www.taivo.ai/startup-year/);
+* building technology teams and products at NFTPort, Veriff, and my own startup attempts.

 I've also given talks on non-tech topics like productivity, effective altruism, minimalism, and much more.

-If you'd like to invite me to speak, please fill out [this form](https://docs.google.com/forms/d/1wG6y8xJP2VcXYR31ptbBTkxCbl6CEEqNXFlK2KN9Qyg/viewform) and shoot me an email at [taivo@pungas.ee](mailto:taivo@pungas.ee).
+If you'd like to invite me to speak, please shoot me an email at [taivo@pungas.ee](mailto:taivo@pungas.ee).

 Below is a list of all public speaking gigs I've done, ordered most recent to oldest.